dnvriend/sbt-parser-test/README.md

 // A key for a setting is of type SettingKey and represents a Setting val settingDemo: SettingKey[String] = settingKey[String]("Simple setting")

-settingDemo := Def.setting {
+// we can use multiple styles to define a settingDemo := Def.setting {
   "Hello World!"
 }.value